 - a.
-Each Faculty will have a Progress Committee convened and chaired by an Executive Dean or his/her deputy.
+A Progress Committee shall be convened and chaired by an Executive Dean or his/her deputy.
 The quorum for a Progress Committee is three. - b.
-A Progress Committee, for each student considered by that Committee, will normally consist of the relevant Executive Dean or his/her deputy and one other member from outside the student's department, selected by the Executive Dean or his/her deputy from a panel approved annually together with - (i) for undergraduates, normally the Course Director or nominee or

-- (ii) for graduates, the Director of Graduate Studies or his/her nominee. - c.
+A Progress Committee, for each student considered by that Committee, will normally consist of an Executive Dean or his/her deputy and one other member from outside the student's department, selected by the Executive Dean or his/her deputy together with - (i) for undergraduates, normally the Course Director or nominee - (ii) for graduates, the Director of Graduate Studies or his/her nominee. - c.
 The member of staff from the student's department should have no previous experience of hearing the progress issue.